rheslip/2HPico-Eurorack-Module-Hardware/README.md

 Jan 28/2025 - added Version 1.0 2HPico DSP PCB design files and FR4 front panel design files and gerbers.

+Feb 16/2026 - JLCPCB assembly files are now verifed.
+Minor BOM changes as a result of further testing.

 2HPico and 2HPico DSP are complimentary designs intended for different uses: